Nowadays usually referred to as Musée Robert Tatin, this singular architecture ranks among the important art environments in France ¹.

 From 2002 on the site is an official Musée de France, which is open to the public all year (guided tours only).
 The house where the Tatin couple lived can be visited too.

 After Tatin passed away, he has been buried in the garden around the original house.

 * The museum on the Mayenne touristic website (in english)

 * Biography and many pictures on website Laval53000 (in french)

-* Slideshow on Flickr of pictures by Coalville2011 (includes video of Tatin at work)
+* On Flickr a large series of pictures by Coalville2011 (includes video of Tatin at work)

 ¹ This blog mainly deals with art environments made by self-taught artists.
 In terms of visual art and techniques of constructing Tatin cannot be considered as a non-professional, in architecture he probably was an outsider.
-I have included him in this blog, because in France his creation in general is regarded as a creation outside of the artworld.
-Tatin has inspired some self-taught artists who made environments like Jacques Lucas and Danielle Jacqui.
+In France his creation in general is regarded as a creation outside of the world of mainstream art.
+Tatin has inspired some self-taught artists who made art environments, such as Jacques Lucas and Danielle Jacqui.

 ² Laval houses a museum of naïve art that features Henri Rousseau and has a collection of art singulier.
 The city is the birthplace of Alfred Jarry (1873-1907) who founded 'pataphysics.